isomerpages/gb-assist/_browse-all-licences-SPF/Public-Entertainment-Licence---Notification-to-Police-of-Exempted-Public-Entertainments-or-Arts-Entertainment.md

 Letter from Town Council

 Constituency Letter
-Constituency Letter if the event is ‘Constituency Event’
+Constituency Letter if the event is ‘Constituency Event'